Headwaters

 At a Glance

-What lives inside the enclosure and what comes out of the ports.
+What lives inside the Waveshare base and what comes out of the terminals.

 Compute

-Raspberry Pi Compute Module 5 on a Waveshare carrier board.
-Quad-core Arm Cortex-A76, 4 GB+ RAM, NVMe SSD.
-All the power it needs to run five Docker containers, serve offline maps, and bridge CAN traffic without breaking a sweat.
+Raspberry Pi Compute Module 5 on the Waveshare CM5 IO Wireless Base.
+Quad-core Arm Cortex-A76, 4 GB or more RAM, M.2 2230 NVMe SSD.
+Plenty of headroom to run five Docker containers, serve offline maps, and bridge CAN traffic without breaking a sweat.

 Vehicle Network